 1) Lotus Blossom Stupa

 The stupa of heaped lotuses or Lotus blossom stupa, commemorate the Buddha birth in the royal Lumbini Garden on the seventh day of the fourth lunar month in year 563 BC.
 His father Shuddhodana, is said to have erected a stupa in this design to commemorate this event.
-At birth Buddha took seven steps in each directions from which lotus sprang, symbolizing his immediate resolve to embark on the path of four immeasurable.
+At birth Buddha took seven steps in each direction from which lotus sprang, symbolizing his immediate resolve to embark on the path of four immeasurables.
 Four steps of this stupa are circular and decorated with lotus petal design.
-A tradition also exist of constructing seven heaped lotus steps to represent Buddha’s first action.
-This stupa is also known as birth of the Sugata Stupa.
+A tradition also exists of constructing seven heaped lotus steps to represent Buddha’s first action.
+This stupa is also known as the birth of the Sugata Stupa.